buildpacks/rfcs/text/0000-project-descriptor-schema.md

 [unresolved-questions]: #unresolved-questions

 - What parts of the design do you expect to be resolved before this gets merged?
-  - Where should this schema live?
+  - Where should this schema live? **[buildpacks/spec](https://github.com/buildpacks/spec)**
+  - Should it include human-readable documentation? **Yes, perhaps this could be automated from the specification**
-  - Should it provide generated types for consumption in `pack`?
+  - Should it provide generated types for consumption in `pack`? **Out of scope for now**
-  - Should it provide a generalized binary for validating a `project.toml`?
+  - Should it provide a generalized binary for validating a `project.toml`? **Out of scope for now**
-  - Is this an extension point for other CNB `toml` files, or directly targeted only at `project.toml`?
+  - Is this an extension point for other CNB `toml` files, or directly targeted only at `project.toml`? **We'd like to use this strategy for any public facing toml files**
 - What parts of the design do you expect to be resolved through implementation of the feature?
   - Which JSON-schema library should be used?
 Options: gojsonschema, santhosh-tekuri/jsonschema, qri-io/jsonschema
   - How to convert TOML to JSON before attempting to serialize to types?